 What do we mean when we refer to keywords in SEO?
-It can a single word or keyphrase consisting of two or more words together.
+It can mean a single word or be a keyphrase consisting of two or more words together.

-You then need to include these keywords in the content of your website.
+Once you have determined what phrases you are targeting you then need to include them in the content of your website.

 The whole point of this is to include these keywords in to the copy of your pages naturally, so it satisfies the customers search objectives and satisfies Googles algorithm.

 It’s not so important to use these exact keywords in the site, but to help Google understand what your page is about so that when people search for content related to your site they find it in the search results, so these phrases can include synonyms and related terms that describe the same concept.